Zayden16/m120pa/README.md

 * [GloBoard](#globoard)

 # Description
 This repo is intended to serve as the center of this Project.
 All Code and Documentation will be checked in here.
 User Stories and Tasks will be tracked in GitKraken GloBoards.
+Security is not a concern here so all Passwords will be saved as plaintext.

 # GloBoard:
 Progress can be tracked at any time on the GloBoard linked here: https://app.gitkraken.com/glo/board/XseLUHpYPQARN_-e